 If you are hill walking in the countryside please watch out for the special signs indicating Military Range Lands.
 Do not walk onto these ranges as you could be in GREAT DANGER at all times from unexploded shells and other dangerous ammunition.

-RED FLAGS indicate LIVE FIRING.
+RED FLAGS or RED LIGHTS FLASHING indicate LIVE FIRING.